 All the costs associated with a particular job should be recorded in appropriate expense accounts.

 Since the number of services provided by lawyers is often limited, you can record all the revenues in a single income account.
 Tracking income in more detail can be enabled by creating new items.
 These items can track both the revenue and expense associated with a job.

 Although revenues can be recorded in a single income account, expenses need to be recorded in appropriate accounts.
 This means that for different expense types, you must create different expense accounts.

 The only case in which you need multiple income accounts is if you’re also selling food, laundry services, etc. to your customers.
 However, if you host events, then several types of income sources can be generated.
 If the types of income generated differ, you should create individual income accounts.

 Costs on advertising, obtaining permits, housekeeping, and maintenance can be recorded in separate accounts particularly created for each.

 Manufacturing and Representatives

 Manufacturers produce goods and the representatives, also known as agents, sell the goods to wholesalers or retailers.
 Both the manufacturer and their representatives need to create relevant income and expense accounts.

-The three main types of accounts which a property manager has to deal with are commission account, escrow checking account, and normal checking account.
+The three main types of accounts that a property manager has to deal with are commission accounts, escrow checking accounts, and normal checking accounts.
 For recording incomes from these sources, you can create three different asset accounts.
 We recommend that you name each account with the following formula: type of account + last four digits for the account.

 Since the types of revenue generated are limited, a single income account can handle all the revenues for your business.
 Further, you should only create a limited number of expense accounts to avoid complexity.